psychoinformatics-de/datalad-debian/docs/source/walkthrough_collab.rst

 - **APT-repository dataset checkout**: This location is typically exposed via a web-server and the APT client facing end of the system.
-In addition to being used by APT for its normal operation, it can also be (git/datalad) cloned from (including historic version), and is capable of hosting and providing previous versions of any repository content in a debian-snapshot like fashion.
+In addition to being used by APT for its normal operation, it can also be (git/datalad) cloned from (including historic versions), and is capable of hosting and providing previous versions of any repository content in a debian-snapshot like fashion.
 Only *archive maintainer* need write access, while read access is typically "public" or anonymous.